Lee Mi-hyang

-Lee Mi-hyang (이미향, born 30 March 1993), also known as Mi Hyang Lee is a South Korean professional golfer.
+Lee Mi-hyang (이미향, born 30 March 1993), also known as Mi Hyang Lee, is a South Korean professional golfer.

+Career

-Lee turned professional in 2011.
+In 2011, Lee turned professional.
 She earned her LPGA Tour card through qualifying school and played on both the LPGA Tour and Symetra Tour in 2012.
-She won the Symetra Classic on the Symetra Tour, finished 6th on the money list to retain her LPGA Tour card for 2013, and also won Symetra Tour Rookie of the Year honors.
+Lee won the Symetra Classic on the Symetra Tour, finished 6th on the money list to retain her LPGA Tour card for 2013, and also won Symetra Tour Rookie of the Year honors.
 In 2013 on the LPGA Tour, she finished 92nd on the money list to maintain her card.

 In 2014, she won the ISPS Handa New Zealand Women's Open in February, co-sanctioned by the Ladies European Tour and the ALPG Tour.
 In November, she won the Mizuno Classic, co-sanctioned by the LPGA Tour and the LPGA of Japan Tour.

+Awards and honors

+In 2013, she was the Symetra Tour Rookie of the Year.